COSAFA U-20 Women's Championship

 COSAFA U-20 Women's Championship is a football tournament for under-20 women's teams from southern Africa organized by Council of Southern Africa Football Associations (COSAFA).
 The first edition of the tournament was held in South Africa in 2019 with guest nation Tanzania coming out as champions.
 The 2020 tournament was canceled due to COVID-19 pandemic.

 Results

-G: Invited guest team, no COSAFA member.
+Guest team (G): An invited guest team, not a member of COSAFA.